OLED: Lifespan

 The biggest technical problem for OLEDs is the limited lifetime of the organic materials.
 One 2008 technical report on an OLED TV panel found that after 1,000 hours, the blue luminance degraded by 12%, the red by 7% and the green by 8%.
 In particular, blue OLEDs at that time had a lifetime of around 14,000 hours to half original brightness (five years at eight hours per day) when used for flat-panel displays.
 This is lower than the typical lifetime of LCD, LED or PDP technology; each rated for about 25,000–40,000 hours to half brightness, depending on manufacturer and model.
 One major challenge for OLED displays is the formation of dark spots due to the ingress of oxygen and moisture, which degrades the organic material over time whether or not the display is powered.
 In 2016, LG Electronics reported an expected lifetime of 100,000 hours, up from 36,000 hours in 2013.
 A US Department of Energy paper shows that the expected lifespans of OLED lighting products goes down with increasing brightness, with an expected lifespan of 40,000 hours at 25% brightness, or 10,000 hours at 100% brightness.
+Compared to LCDs, OLEDs may be more susceptible to screen burn-in and/or brightness degradation.

-Cause of degradation
+Degradation

 Degradation occurs because of the accumulation of nonradiative recombination centers and luminescence quenchers in the emissive zone.
 It is said that the chemical breakdown in the semiconductors occurs in four steps: